You don’t blog? (5/5: the finale!)

 You’re gunna lurve some of the graphics in this part and give you ideas.

 Unfortunately, this part is absoeffinglutely brain-damagingly long.
-But it IS the finale, after all.

 And pure gold, even if I do say so myself.